aosousa/go-movielookup/README.md

 ### Contribute

 Found a bug?
 Have a feature you'd like to see added or something you'd like to see improved?
-Do so by [opening a new issue](https://github.com/aosousa/go-movielookup/issues)!
+You can do so by [opening a new issue](https://github.com/aosousa/go-movielookup/issues)!